tekknolagi/tekknolagi.github.com/_posts/2025-11-10-compiler-effects.md

 ## JavaScriptCore

-Speaking of TBAA, I keep coming back to [How I implement SSA form][pizlo-ssa] by [Fil Pizlo][pizlo].
+I keep coming back to [How I implement SSA form][pizlo-ssa] by [Fil Pizlo][pizlo], one of the significant contributors to JavaScriptCore (JSC).
 In particular, I keep coming back to the [Uniform Effect Representation][pizlo-effect] section.
 This notion of "abstract heaps" felt very... well, abstract.
 Somehow more abstract than the bitset representation.
 The pre-order and post-order integer pair as a way to represent nested heap